zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 More Information

 The Summer School is held on the campus of University Bielefeld.
-All activities will be in building X (number 14 on the map above).
+All activities will be held in building X (building X is number 14 on the map above; click here for a zoomable Campus map).

 For navigation, please use: